EQWorks/python-curriculum/01-immediate-applications.md

 What's up?
 Letter cases, of course.

-Follow the same expression evaluation rules we've collected from before, let's pick apart the above expression.
+Follow the same expression evaluation rules we have collected from before, let us pick apart the above expression.

 `'make puppies great again! 🐶'` portion defines a _string_ value or a sequence of textual characters.
 In Python, these string values are of the built-in `str` _type_

 Each type corresponds to a _class_ that has a set of internal mechanisms referred to as _methods_ that make use of the value it holds.
-In this particular case, we're applying a letter case transformation mechanism `upper()` to _return_ a copy of the original text with all letters in uppercase.
-The notion of `()` means it's a form of "Callable" that activates the said mechanism.
+In this particular case, we are applying a letter case transformation mechanism `upper()` to _return_ a copy of the original text with all letters in uppercase.
+The notion of `()` means it is a form of "Callable" that activates the said mechanism.

 Methods that _returns_ (evaluates into) a value enables us to do: